microsoft/pai/docs/manual/cluster-user/how-to-use-advanced-job-settings.md

 You can define batch size, learning rate, or whatever you want as parameters to accelerate your job submission.

-In some cases, it is desired to define some secret messages such as password, token, etc. You can use the `Secrets` section for the information.
+In some cases, it is desired to define some secret messages such as password, token, etc. You can use the `Secrets` section for the definition.
 The usage is the same as parameters except that secrets will not be displayed or recorded.

 ## Multiple Task Roles